agiliq/agiliq-jekyll/_posts/2018-06-15-Frappe-for-Django-developers.md

 Since Django is a single site setup, so we don't have to add the app to the site.

-Our next post in this series would focus on creating the <a href="https://docs.djangoproject.com/en/2.0/intro/tutorial01/" target="_blank'>Django poll application</a> using Frappe.
+Our next post in this series would focus on creating the [Django poll application](https://docs.djangoproject.com/en/2.0/intro/tutorial01/) using Frappe.